A Two-Parameter Memory-Weighted Velocity Operator for Time and State Variables: Foundations and Fundamental Properties: INTRODUCTION

 A crucial aspect for both the rigorous analysis and practical application of memory models involves establishing foundational properties of solutions.
 Work in this area includes investigating the Cauchy problem for a fractional diffusion equation with a memory term, where the time-fractional derivative is taken in the Caputo sense, giving a representation of solutions under Fourier series, analyzing initial value problems, and discussing the stability of the fractional derivative order under some assumptions on the input data \cite{akdemir2023dependence}.
 Beyond such specific analyses, the study of memory effects facilitated by fractional operators permeates diverse domains.
 Comprehensive reviews have summarized solution methods and the memory effect in fractional-order chaotic systems \cite{he2022solutions}.
 In complex fluids, generalized hydrodynamic correlations and their associated fractional memory functions have been analyzed \cite{rodriguez2015generalized}.
 Comparisons have been made between the behaviors of systems described by fractional differential equations and those described by fractional difference equations, using examples like the Caputo standard \(\alpha\)-family of maps to investigate similarities and differences between power-law and factorial-law memory \cite{edelman2014caputo}.
 Furthermore, memory represented via fractional-order dynamics has been shown to alter properties such as alternans and spontaneous activity in minimal models of cardiac cells \cite{comlekoglu2017memory}.
 The theoretical exploration extends naturally to discrete-time evolution equations with memory \cite{ponce2021discrete}, control and stabilization problems in fractional evolution systems \cite{ammari2021stabilization}, and even to sophisticated settings combining memory, mean-field interactions, and singular stochastic control \cite{agram2019singular}.
 Concurrently, efforts to generalize the very foundations of fractional calculus continue, aiming to provide a more encompassing framework for anomalous stochastic processes \cite{jiang2025study}.
+The analytical study of singular operators has been further enriched by investigations into Sobolev spaces associated with a singular perturbation of the Laplace operator \cite{georgiev2025sobolev}, regularization and discretization of transfer operators via entropic optimal transport \cite{junge2024entropic}, connections between localization operators and Toeplitz operators \cite{englivs2009toeplitz}, and the classification of operators within small operator ideals \cite{manoussakis2021small}—each offering complementary perspectives that inform the analysis of memory-weighted operators such as the operator \(\mathscr{V}_{\alpha,\beta}\) introduced in Definition~\ref{def:velocity_operator}.

 Synthesizing these threads—the need for flexible memory modeling via variable-order operators, the importance of establishing core analytical properties like continuous dependence, and the value of a self-contained mathematical construct—motivates the present work.
 Herein, we introduce and systematically analyze a **memory-weighted velocity operator** \(\mathscr{V}_{\alpha,\beta}\).
 Rather than embedding memory within a pre-specified differential equation, we propose a direct, operator-theoretic generalization of the derivative.
 Its definition centers on a time-varying power-law memory kernel, governed by two independent, continuous exponent functions \(\alpha(t)\) and \(\beta(t) \in (0,1]\).
 This design allows separate weighting of historical state differences (\(\alpha\)) and elapsed time (\(\beta\)), providing a versatile primitive for describing systems whose memory characteristics evolve dynamically.